 These infamous business cards were eventually pulled and replaced, with the designer of said business cards, Brian Veloso, suggesting that they “were an excellent representation of the company culture at the time… Their replacement reflected the changes a young Facebook needed to go through to be where it is today.”
 Andrew Bosworth, Facebook Executive, also believed that the business cards were “intended as a joke for his friends.”
 Although these business cards made a great impact, they were not actually intended to be used in a professional, corporate environment.

-Taking inspiration from Zuckerberg’s incredibly personalised example, we’ll show you how you can create business cards that really show off your personality without compromising your professionalism.
+Taking inspiration from Zuckerberg’s incredibly personalised business card example, we’ll show you how you can create a design that really show off your personality without compromising your professionalism.

 - Choose an Unusual Shape

 With modern digital printing, it’s never been easier to show off your creative flair.
 You can go completely out there with a business card shaped like something you sell or use, like a comb for a hair salon or cupcake for a bakery.
 Or if you’d prefer something more subtle, rounded corners and square business cards are a great way of differentiating yourself from your competitors.

 We love business owner and UX Designer Anusha Iyer’s mini business cards – the bright colours are perfect for this year’s eye-catching design trends and their unusual shape means a potential client could easily find them again in their wallet.

 - Play with Texture and Colour